-The series ‘Polymorphia’ explores the possibilities of blurring the boundaries of the natural and the artificial and synthesising the chimerical, multicomponent, abstracted form of matter.
+The series ‘Polymorphia’ explores the possibilities of blurring the boundaries between the natural and the artificial and synthesising the chimerical, multicomponent, abstracted form of matter.

 Using fiction as method and the crystals found in the earth’s crust as the source material, the photographic assemblages transfigure the perception of materiality, introduce the new temporality and suggest the possible ways to look at hybridization of physical and digital media.